-In addition, the budget includes the following initiatives focused on enhancing tourism in the County:
+The budget also includes the following initiatives focused on enhancing tourism in the County:

-- Funding for a five-year strategy to support and grow the agribusiness/agritourism industry in rural areas; - Support the development of a Tourism Master Plan that will guide long-term, sustainable planning and design of PWC as a tourism destination. - One-time funding for American Revolution/Virginia 250th commemoration marketing to formulate and implement a comprehensive marketing and tourism campaign with a goal of driving visitation to PWC museums and historic sites, including battlefields.
+- Funding for master planning strategies to support and grow the agribusiness/agritourism and maritime industries in the County. - Support the development of a Tourism Master Plan that will guide long-term, sustainable planning and design of PWC as a tourism destination. - One-time funding for American Revolution/Virginia 250th commemoration marketing to formulate and implement a comprehensive marketing and tourism campaign with a goal of driving visitation to PWC museums and historic sites, including battlefields.